 Discourse is an open-source discussion platform.
-It can be used as a mailing list, a discussion forum, or a long-form chat room.
-In this tutorial, we’ll install Discourse in an isolated environment using Docker, a containerization application.
+You can use Discourse as a mailing list, a discussion forum, or a long-form chat room.
+In this tutorial, you will install Discourse in an isolated environment using Docker, a containerization application.

-Before we get started, there are a few things we need to set up first:
+Before you get started, there are a few things you will need:

-/var/discourse directory, where all the Discourse-related files will reside.
+/var/discourse directory.
+This is where all your Discourse-related files will reside:

 Finally, clone the official Discourse Docker Image into